bcgov/bctw-api/bctw-api/doc/bctw_roles_and_permissions.md

 There is also the concept of a _permission type_.
 A permission type is different than a user role because a single user can have multiple permission types but only a single role.

 Permission types fall into two categories:
-* `permissions that are applied automatically`: when an object is created, the `owner` permission is assigned to the user that created it.
+* `permissions that are applied automatically`: when an object is created, the `manager` permission is assigned to the user that created it.
 This permission cannot currently be changed in the BCTW UI.
 This is the only permission type that applies to both animals _and devices_.
   * the _owned_by_user_id_ column exists in both the animal and collar tables.
   * a user has change permissions to all animals and devices that they created
 * `permissions that are granted`: Administrators can grant animal permissions to any user.
 Managers can submit a request to have permissions granted to other users for animals that they created or have at least editor permission to.
 These permission requests must be approved by an admin user.